The Official Website of Alfred L. Anduze

 He comes from a solid line of writers, including his grandmother, Mildred V. Anduze, father, Aubrey A. Anduze, and Leonard Anduze, Eric Anduze, Rosa Pagés Anduze of France and Pablo Anduze of Venezuela.
 While as a practicing ophthalmologist producing scientific papers for journals and lectures for the international circuit was a vocation, writing original stories has been his passion.

 After serving his community as Assistant Commissioner of Health, President of the Ophthalmological Society of the West Indies, Assistant Professor of Ophthalmology at University of Florida, Editorial Board of the Annals of Ophthalmology, and lecturing in 32 countries, he holds an Andrew Weil Fellowship in Integrative Medicine and a Master's certificate in Herbal Medicine.
 In 2012, he retired to farm medicinal plants and organic coffee in the mountains of Puerto Rico.
 Away from the halls of conventional medicine, he strongly advocates that the best way to treat disease is not to get sick in the first place.
+The health books are designed for readers interested in strategies related to disease prevention, quality of life, and longevity.

 Books